 Houston’s Restaurant offers a veggie plate and a vegetarian burger.
 Just be sure to order the burger on vegan bread.

-At IHOP, you can get hash browns, fresh fruit, grits, sautéed spinach and mushrooms, a plain baked potato, or a salad with fat-free or regular raspberry vinaigrette or light Italian dressing.
+At IHOP, you can get hash browns, fresh fruit, grits, sautéed spinach and mushrooms, a plain baked potato, or a salad with fat-free or regular raspberry vinaigrette dressing.

 The vegan options at Jason’s Deli include organic vegetable soup, a spinach veggie wrap (request no cheese), salsa, hummus, guacamole, and many options from the salad bar.
 Be sure to ask about the vegan status of each of these dishes—it varies by location.

-Johnny Rockets features The Streamliner, a vegan Boca burger with grilled onions, lettuce, tomatoes, pickles, and mustard.
+Johnny Rockets features a vegan gardein black bean burger with grilled onions, lettuce, tomatoes, pickles, and mustard.

-The pizza sauce and dough at Little Caesars and Papa John’s are vegan, while Pizza Hut uses vegan sauce and its Thin ‘N Crispy Pizza and dessert crusts are vegan.
+The pizza sauce and dough at Little Caesars and Papa John’s are vegan.
+Pizza Hut’s marinara sauce is vegan, as are all its crusts except for the stuffed crust, and the chain is offering Beyond Meat Italian Sausage Crumbles for a limited time.
 By omitting the cheese and choosing your favorite vegetable toppings, you can easily make a delicious vegan pizza.

-Pizza chain Mellow Mushroom offers a vegan menu that includes tofu, tempeh, and Daiya cheese and a variety of sauces for your pizza, including red sauce, olive oil, or BBQ sauce.
+Pizza chain Mellow Mushroom offers a vegan menu that includes tofu, tempeh, and Follow Your Heart cheese and a variety of sauces for your pizza, including red sauce, olive oil, or BBQ sauce.

-All of Moe’s Southwest Grill‘s tacos, fajitas, salads, and burritos can be made vegan by substituting tofu for meat and skipping the cheese.
+All tacos, fajitas, salads, and burritos can be made vegan by substituting tofu for meat and skipping the cheese at Moe’s Southwest Grill.

 O’Naturals, a restaurant chain in New England, offers healthy, all-natural fast food for diners who want great food to go.
 Its menu features a large vegetarian selection, and vegan items are marked for easy identification, such as the vegetarian chili, the carrot-ginger soup, and the chipotle sweet potato and veggie lentil soup.